microsoft/camera-explorer/README.md

-Camera Explorer application demonstrates the use of the new advanced Windows Phone 8 camera API, the Windows.Phone.Media.Capture.PhotoCaptureDevice and the related classes and enumerations on Nokia Lumia devices.
+Camera Explorer application demonstrates the use of the new advanced Windows Phone 8 camera API, the Windows.Phone.Media.Capture.PhotoCaptureDevice and the related classes and enumerations on Lumia devices.
 The updated application adds tap-to-focus and Lens Picker integration.

 The example has been developed with Silverlight for Windows Phone devices